-- b.
-A finding is one or more matters that the review captain has concluded result in financial statements or information, the related accountant's reports submitted for review, or the procedures performed, including related documentation, not being performed and/or reported on in conformity with the requirements of applicable professional standards.
+- .110 Determining the relative importance of matters noted during the peer review, individually or combined with others, is a matter of professional judgment.
+Careful consideration is required in forming conclusions.
+The descriptions that follow, used in conjunction with practice aids (MFC, DMFC, and FFC forms) to document these items, are intended to assist in determining the nature of the peer review report to issue: - a.
+A matter is noted as a result of evaluating whether an engagement submitted for review was performed or reported on in conformity with applicable professional standards.
+The evaluation includes reviewing the financial statements or information, the related accountant's reports, and the adequacy of procedures performed, including related documentation.
+Matters are typically one or more "No" answers to questions in peer review questionnaire(s).
+A matter is documented on a Matter for Further Consideration (MFC) form. - b.
+A finding is one or more matters that the review captain has concluded result in financial statements or information, the related accountant's reports submitted for review, or the procedures performed, including related documentation, not being performed or reported on in conformity with the requirements of applicable professional standards.
 A review captain will conclude whether one or more findings are a deficiency or significant deficiency.
 If the review captain concludes that no finding, individually or combined with others, rises to the level of deficiency or significant deficiency, a report rating of pass is appropriate.
 A finding not rising to the level of a deficiency or significant deficiency is documented on a Finding for Further Consideration (FFC) form. - c.
-A deficiency is one or more findings that the review captain concludes are material to the understanding of the financial statements or information and/or related accountant's reports or that represent omission of a critical procedure, including documentation, required by applicable professional standards.
-When the review captain concludes that deficiencies are not evident on all of the engagements submitted for review, or when the exact same deficiency occurs on each of the engagements submitted for review and there are no other deficiencies, such deficiencies are communicated in a report with a peer review rating of pass with deficiencies. - d.
-A significant deficiency exists when the review captain concludes that deficiencies are evident on all of the engagements submitted for review (with the exception of when more than one engagement has been submitted for review, the exact same deficiency occurs on each of those engagements, and there are no other deficiencies, which ordinarily would result in a report with a peer review rating of pass with deficiencies).
-When a significant deficiency is noted, the review captain concludes that all engagements submitted for review were not performed and/or reported on in conformity with applicable professional standards in all material respects.
-Such significant deficiencies are communicated in a report with a peer review rating of fail.

-.111 A broad understanding of the peer review process, from the review of submitted engagements to the decision making process of determining whether an item noted during an Engagement Review is a matter, finding, deficiency, or significant deficiency, is shown in exhibit B on the following page.
+A deficiency is one or more findings that the review captain concludes are material to the understanding of the financial statements or information or related accountant's reports or that represent omission of a critical procedure, including documentation, required by applicable professional standards.
+When a deficiency is noted, the review captain concludes that at least one but not all engagements submitted for review were not performed or reported on in conformity with applicable professional standards in all material respects.
+When the review captain concludes that deficiencies are not evident on all of the engagements submitted for review, such deficiencies are communicated in a report with a peer review rating of pass with deficiencies. - d.
+A significant deficiency exists when the review captain concludes that deficiencies are evident on all of the engagements submitted for review.
+When a significant deficiency is noted, the review captain concludes that all engagements submitted for review were not performed or reported on in conformity with applicable professional standards in all material respects.
+Such significant deficiencies are communicated in a report with a peer review rating of fail. - .111 A broad understanding of the peer review process, from the review of submitted engagements to the decision making process of determining whether an item noted during an Engagement Review is a matter, finding, deficiency, or significant deficiency, is shown in exhibit B on the following page.
 The exhibit also illustrates the aggregation of these items, where those items are documented in the practice aids, and how they might affect the type of report issued.